Language policy in Ukraine: 2017 Education Law

 Ukraine's 2017 education law made Ukrainian the required language of study in state schools from the fifth grade on, i.e. at the basic secondary and upper secondary levels, although it allowed instruction in other languages as a separate subject, to be phased in 2023.
 Education in minority languages in kindergarten and primary school remained unchanged, but at secondary level, students could only learn their native languages as a separate subject.
-Additionally, from grade five onwards, two or more subjects could be taught in any of the languages of the EU, which include minority languages such as Hungarian, Polish and Romanian but not Belorussian, Yiddish and Russian.
+Additionally, from grade five onwards, two or more subjects could be taught in any of the languages of the EU, which include minority languages such as Hungarian, Polish and Romanian but not Belarusian, Yiddish and Russian.

 The 2017 education law provoked harsh reactions in Hungary, Romania, Russia, Poland, Bulgaria and other countries.
 The Romanian parliament passed a motion condemning the law and warned that Ukraine could not proceed towards EU integration without respecting the language rights of national minorities.
 The Russian Duma and Federation Council also adopted a resolution lamenting the violation of the language rights of the Russian-speaking minority in Ukraine.
 The Hungary–Ukraine relations rapidly deteriorated over the issue of the Hungarian minority in Ukraine, as the education law was accused of being nationalistic and needlessly provocative.
-Ukrainian President Petro Poroshenko defended the law, claiming that "The law ensures equal opportunities for all ...
+Ukrainian president Petro Poroshenko defended the law, claiming that "The law ensures equal opportunities for all ...
 It guarantees every graduate strong language skills essential for a successful career in Ukraine".
+Hungary is since 2017 blocking Ukraine's attempt to integrate within the EU and NATO to help the Hungarian minority in Ukraine.